Tech-at-DU/Moviefy/P02-Starter-Project/README.md

 ---
-title: "Getting to Know the Current State of the Project"
+# Getting to Know the Current State of the Project
-slug: current-state
 ---

 1. Look at The Movie DB (TMDb) API